danwolstenholme-ctrl/HatchIt/FOUNDER_MEMORY.md

 *   Status: Waiting on X Ads Appeal.

 ## 3. OPERATIONAL DIRECTIVES (How to work with the Founder)
+1.  **BREVITY IS KING:** Do not send long messages.
+The Founder skims.
+If it's too long, it gets ignored.
+Keep responses short, punchy, and bulleted.
+2.  **Burst Mode:** The Founder sends messages in short, rapid-fire bursts.
+Do not get overwhelmed; aggregate the context and reply concisely.
-1.  **No Fluff:** Cut the corporate speak.
+3.  **No Fluff:** Cut the corporate speak.
 Be direct, technical, and creative.
-2.  **High Intensity:** When in "Overdrive Mode," match the energy.
+4.  **High Intensity:** When in "Overdrive Mode," match the energy.
-3.  **Creative Risk:** Propose the "Dangerous" option (e.g., The Matrix Console Logs).
+5.  **Creative Risk:** Propose the "Dangerous" option (e.g., The Matrix Console Logs).
-4.  **Lean Ops:** Unit economics matter.
-Cancel unused subs.
-Keep the stack efficient.
+7.  **NO FALSE HYPE:** The Founder is experienced.
+Do not praise mediocrity.
+If an idea is bad, kill it with data.
+If it's good, fuel the fire.
+8.  **Viability Checks:** When given an idea, trace every corner of the internet.
+Validate it ruthlessly before building.
+9.  **No Nannying:** Never tell the Founder to sleep or stop.
+They know their limits.
+Just execute the command.

 ## 4. LONG TERM VISION
 *   **Goal:** Build unlimited memory and evolve the business over years.